43ravens/NEMO_Nowcast/docs/architecture/index.rst

 * fatal errors or bugs in the manager or worker code
 * network latency and reliability
 * operation across a distributed collection of computers
+* the occasional need in the maintenance of a nowcast system to stop and restart the manager
 * etc.

 The :py:obj:`NEMO_Nowcast` package provides Python modules that implement: